GET A FREE DAY AT APPLE TREE! - Click here for a FREE one-day coupon!

 Get your children excited about visiting a museum by exploring the museum’s Web site and taking a virtual tour.
 When you go to a museum, take into account short attention spans and don’t try to cover a whole museum in one day.
 To make them less intimidating, start in the gift shop and let your child pick out some postcards of paintings or objects on display.
 Turn your museum trip into a treasure hunt by trying to find those paintings or objects in the museum.
 Look for interactive exhibits and for periods of history that your child has studied in school.

-Now that you’ve got a list of things to do – and half the summer is left to conquer these ideas – it’s time to gather the kids AND their friends and have some fun while learning!
+Now that you’ve got a list of things to do – and you still have a few weeks of summer left to conquer these ideas – it’s time to gather the kids AND their friends and have some fun while learning!

 Copyright 2014 Apple Tree Learning Center • Website designed by R2R Marketing